DonaldKruse/Coffee-Shop/README.md

-This is a coffee shop
+This will be a coffee shop simulator/game